GLEON/wikiprojectlakes/README.md

 ![template wikitext](images/template_wikitext.png)

-Many of the items are blank and can be left blank.
-However, a few of the items are critical.
-These include the `name`, `location`, and `coords` fields.
+Notice that many of the items are blank and can be left blank.
+A few of the items are critical including the `name`, `location`, and `coords` fields.

 ![template wikitext edited](images/template_wikitext_edited.png)